Setting up a successful recruitment agency: a step-by-step guide

 Learn more about how to submit your application.

 Once you have finalised the incorporation process, you will need to generate legal contracts to structure your business activities.
-Creating lawyer-approved agreements can be costly and it can be tempting to download free templates online such as for your recruitment agency terms of business.
-However, this process is risky and unnecessary thanks to contract management platforms like Legislate.
-Legislate allows users to tailor the essential agreements to hire and grow your business such as employment, consultancy and internship agreements.
-To create a lawyer-approved contract for only £9.95, sign up to Legislate today!
+Creating lawyer-approved agreements can be costly and it can be tempting to download free templates online such as recruitment agency terms of business.
+However, this process is risky and. thanks to contract management platforms like Legislate, unnecessary.
+Legislate allows users to tailor the agreements essential to business growth, such as employment, consultancy and internship agreements.
+To create a lawyer-approved contract, sign up to Legislate today!